Reimagining the public square: What's happening in Colorado's information ecosystem right now

 Colorado might be doing more to help on this front than other states, at least in some respects.
 When the group Media Literacy Now released its first report on media literacy among younger people in 2020 and listed Colorado as “the second-best state in the U.S. for tackling media illiteracy in students.”

 That was largely because of a state law legislators passed and the governor signed in 2019 that began a process for the state education department to incorporate media literacy, and in 2021 a law to implement the programs.
 The law requires the department of education “to create and maintain an online resource bank of materials and resources pertaining to media literacy.
 At a minimum, the resource bank must include the materials and resources recommended in the media literacy advisory committee’s report.”

 Have we missed something you think should be included?
 Email me at coreyhutchins[dot]gmail[dot]com.

-I’m Corey Hutchins, interim director of Colorado College’s Journalism Institute.
+I’m Corey Hutchins, co-director of Colorado College’s Journalism Institute.
 For nearly a decade I’ve reported on the U.S. local media scene for Columbia Journalism Review, and I’ve been a journalist for longer at multiple news organizations.
 The Colorado Media Project, where I write case studies, is underwriting this newsletter, and my “Inside the News” column appears at COLab, both of which I sometimes write about here.
 Follow me on Twitter, reply or subscribe to this weekly newsletter here, or e-mail me at CoreyHutchins [at] gmail [dot] com.

 Thanks for reading ‘Inside the News in Colorado.’
 Subscribe for free to receive new posts and support this work.